The Coronet

 The Coronet Theatre was a large live music and night-club venue with a 2,600 capacity located at 28 New Kent Road in Elephant and Castle, London, England.

-The historic venue operated as an entertainment venue from 1879 until 2018 and to up to its closure managed to retain all of its art deco features.
+The historic venue operated as an entertainment venue from 1879 until 2018 and up to its closure managed to retain all of its art deco features.

 The venue makes a brief appearance in the 2008 film Bigga than Ben.

 The site was first occupied by the Theatre Royal, built in 1872 and destroyed by fire only six years later.
 Renovations were initiated by Jethro Thomas Robinson after the fire, and completed by Frank Matcham, to what became the Elephant and Castle Theatre in 1879, where a very young Charlie Chaplin performed.

 The Theater was converted to an ABC cinema in 1928, a 3,100 seat cinema designed by Matcham & Co. (under F.G.M.
 Chancellor) with a revolving steam driven organ.

 The building survived the Blitz intact and was used as a shelter.

 In 1956, a showing of the film Blackboard Jungle gave rise to a riots by the Teddy Boy audience.
 After that, riots took place around the country wherever the film was shown.
 In 1966, with the onset of twinning, the Elephant and Castle Cinema was acquired by ABC Cinemas and split into a complex of three cinemas and also a luxury lounge was introduced.
 The first film to be exhibited was Bonnie and Clyde in 1966.